Types of Nursing Home Abuse & Neglect

 - Diarrhea – Contaminated food or water can cause severe diarrhea, which can result in sudden weight loss, dehydration and other medical problems.
 Nursing home patients can develop diarrhea due to unsanitary conditions and improperly washed food.

 - Infected pressure ulcers – Bedsores are the most common type of pressure ulcers.
 But these infections can develop in nursing home patients even if they are not confined to a bed.
 And if untreated, such skin infections can cause serious health problems.

 - Scabies – Nursing home patients can quickly develop scabies, an itchy skin condition caused by small insects (mites) that burrow underneath a person's skin.
 Unsanitary conditions at nursing homes often a common cause.

+When a nursing home fails to monitor signs and symptoms of infection, it can have serious consequences for patients.
 Does your loved one have an infection that you suspect is from neglect?
 Contact us.
 We can help.

 When elderly patients do not drink enough water, they can suffer from dehydration.
 Over time, nursing home patients who consistently do not receive enough fluids can develop serious health problems, including:

 If you suspect a loved one is suffering from dehydration, contact our law firm immediately.
 Common symptoms of dehydration include: